OAI/OpenAPI-Specification/proposals/003_Clarify-Nullable.md

 ### Specific Questions

 Questions that are not answered by the current specification include the following:

 * If a schema specifies `nullable: true` and `enum: [1, 2, 3]`, does that schema allow null values?
 (See [#1900](https://github.com/OAI/OpenAPI-Specification/issues/1900).)

 * Does an untyped schema (without a `type` keyword) allow null values by default?
-What effect, if any,does `nullable: true` have on an untyped schema?
+What effect, if any, does `nullable: true` have on an untyped schema?

 * Can `allOf` be used to define a nullable subtype of non-nullable base schema?
 (See [#1368](https://github.com/OAI/OpenAPI-Specification/issues/1368).)